light-tech/DevMaxGettingStarted/README.md

 in the opened folder `C++Projects`.

 __Tip:__ It is a good idea to make a shortcut to this folder on the desktop so that you can have quick access to your projects.

+__WARNING:__ All files in the `C++Projects` folder will be deleted if both DevMax and C++ Compiler are uninstalled.
+Make sure to always back up your data or better yet, always use a remote Git repo in your development.

 Project folder structure
 ------------------------